Belarus diverts plane to arrest journalist, says opposition | DW | 23.05.2021

 The Belarusian government has yet to comment.

-The arrest on Sunday was the boldest in a series of moves by Lukashenko's governemnt to crack down on opposition figures and members of the press.
+The arrest on Sunday was the boldest in a series of moves by Lukashenko's government to crack down on opposition figures and members of the press.

 On May 15, a journalist who was on assignment for DW in Belarus was sentenced to 20 days in detention.
 He'd been arrested while covering a trial of an opposition figure.